JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `kotlinStdlibDefaultDependency`
 {#verifyPluginProjectConfiguration-kotlinStdlibDefaultDependency}

-`kotlin.stdlib.default.dependency` property value defined in the <path>gradle.properties</path> file.
+Specifies the value of the `kotlin.stdlib.default.dependency` property as defined in the <path>gradle.properties</path> file.

 {style="narrow"}
 Type